<?xml version="1.0" encoding="utf-8"?>

 xmlns:dc="http://purl.org/dc/elements/1.1/">

-<channel rdf:about="http://leon.bottou.org/feed.php">
+<channel rdf:about="https://leon.bottou.org/feed.php">

 <description></description>

-<image rdf:resource="http://leon.bottou.org/lib/images/favicon.ico" />
+<image rdf:resource="https://leon.bottou.org/_media/logo.png" />

 <items>